Best Colleges for Women’s Soccer

 Santa Clara Broncos

 The Broncos have a whole host of notable former players.
-Izzy D’Aquila turned professional after last season and now plays for Portland Thorns.
 Two former Broncos, Aly Wagner and Mandy Clemens, have won the Hermann Trophy.
 Wagner later went on to win two Olympic gold medals as well.
-Team USA has two Broncos alumni in the 2023 World Cup squad, Julie Ertz and Sofia Huerta.
+Team USA had two Broncos alumni in the 2023 World Cup squad, Julie Ertz and Sofia Huerta.
 Brandi Chastain, whose penalty kick won USA the World Cup in 1999, is also a former Bronco.

 Alabama Crimson Tide